American Music Awards: 10 things you missed, from Taylor Swift’s speech to Jennifer Lopez and Maluma’s duet

 FAVORITE ALBUM — LATIN

-Anuel AA ”Emmanuel”
+Anuel AA, “Emmanuel”

-Bad Bunny “Las que no iban a salir”
+Bad Bunny, “Las que no iban a salir”

-Bad Bunny “YHLQMDLG” — winner
+Bad Bunny, “YHLQMDLG” — winner

 FAVORITE MALE ARTIST — SOUL/R&B